In this section

 The module provides the following functions:

-▫$u, $U is automatically replaced with user, the user name sent by the client component;
+▫$u, $U is automatically replaced with user—the user name sent by the client component;

 2.Examples

-•Writing to the log list of users retrieved from the LookupD.LDAP.users data source:
+•Log a list of users retrieved from the LookupD.LDAP.users data source:

 local dw = require "drweb"